joereddington/joereddington.github.io/_posts/2025-08-21-what-s-up-with-my-3d-printer.markdown

 ![](/assets/images/sigmar17.png)

 The above image suggests I had a stock  r17.
-The firmware and the kit that came with the printer suggests that it has been upgraded to an r19 model and it has track marks on both sides of the filament after it went through the extruder, which seems to be the tell-tail sign.
+The firmware and the kit that came with the printer suggests that it has been upgraded to an r19 model and it has track marks on both sides of the filament after it went through the extruder, which seems to be the tell-tale sign.
 This matches what I was told when I was given the printer.
 This page seems useful on the upgrade topic: https://support.bcn3d.com/knowledge/upgrade-bcn3d-sigma

 Since getting it in about May 2025 I have printed the classics...